robofit/arcor2_client_sdk/Arcor2.ClientSdk.Communication/README.md

 For example, Unity's multiplatform `NativeWebSockets` package internally uses the `ClientWebSocket`.
 The only known unsupported platform is Unity's WebGL.

 The library uses the beforementioned `ClientWebSocket` by default.
-In case the implementation is not supported by your platform, you can use your own by implementing the `IWebSocket` interface, as the `Arcor2Client` is a generic class.
+In case the implementation is not supported by your platform, you can use your own by implementing the `IWebSocket` interface and injecting it into the `Arcor2Client` class.

 ```
-// The non-generic Arcor2Client is defined as so:
-public class Arcor2Client : Arcor2Client<SystemNetWebSocket> { };

-public class Arcor2Client<TWebSocket> where TWebSocket : class, IWebSocket, new() {
-    // ...
-}
+var client = new Arcor2Client(
+    websocket: new CustomWebSocket()
+)
 ```

-The requirements for each method are listed in the interface's XAML comments.
+The requirements for each WebSocket member are listed in the interface's XAML comments.
 Most importantly, the implementation should fully support concurrency and hava parameterless constructor.
 Related classes can be found in the `Arcor2.ClientSdk.Communication.Design` namespace.

 ### Unity Support and Usage